 |Biomolecular Sci Bldg #3114A|

-Mark Keller (Undergraduate)
+Mark Keller (Undergraduate student)

 Mark is exploring signatures of somatic mutations across different cancer types and subtypes.
 He is currently working on methods for inferring, characterizing, and visualizing mutation signatures.
-Mark is a sophomore computer science major at the University of Maryland and a member of the Computer Science Departmental Honors Program.
+Mark is a junior computer science major at the University of Maryland and a member of the Computer Science Departmental Honors Program.

 |Domenick Braccia||Rotation student||Computational Biology, Bioinformatics, and Genomics|